cyan92128505/pokecrystal/README.md

     - Battle tower which now consists of four 6v6 fights with no rules and has five difficulties.
     - Battle tower (mirror mode) here instead of using your own party you use an exact copy of the random enemy party.
 Keeping the fights interesting.
 - A recurring RPG minigame where the player plays through stories from popular IPs such as Star Wars, DBZ and Lord of the Rings where the player takes part in battles with fixed teams.
 - Invader enemy class based on dark souls invaders.
-They don't generally have high level Pokemon but their Pokemon are min-maxed and they utilize meta strategies.
+They don't generally have high level Pokémon but their Pokémon are min-maxed and they utilize meta strategies.
 They are all avoidable.

 <img src="/screenshots/battletower.png" width="150" height="150" />     <img src="/screenshots/mirrormode.png" width="150" height="150" />    <img src="/screenshots/arcademenu.png" width="150" height="150" />    <img src="/screenshots/arcadeconfirm.png" width="150" height="150" />